nhsuk/docker-mongodb-pharmacy/README.md

 The repo is a Dockerised container consisting of a set of pharmacy data loaded into a MongoDB 3.4 instance.
-It is available on Docker hub at [nhsuk/pharmacy-db](https://hub.docker.com/r/nhsuk/pharmacy-db/)
+It is available on Docker hub at [nhsuk/pharmacy-db](https://hub.docker.com/r/nhsuk/pharmacy-db/) The (Pharmacy Data ETL)[https://github.com/nhsuk/pharmacy-data-etl] provides the data file that is imported in this image.

 The container has the following properties:
 * DB - services